dnanexus/dxfuse/README.md

 ## Extended attributes (xattrs)

 DNXa data objects have properties and tags, these are exposed as POSIX extended attributes.
 The package we use for testing is `xattr` which is native on MacOS (OSX), and can be installed with `sudo apt-get install xattr` on Linux.
-Xattrs can be written and removed, with the current limitation that this works only for closed files.
+Xattrs can be written and removed.
 The examples here use `xattr`, although other tools will work just as well.

 Tags and properties are namespaced.
 For example, if `zebra.txt` is a normal text file with no DNAx tags or properties then `xattr -l` will print out all the tags, properties, and extra attributes that have no POSIX equivalent.
 This is split into three namespaces: _base_, _prop_, and _tag_.